 Community-based sites

 Indy Summer Learning Labs partners with community-based organizations like churches, community centers, and daycares to offer summer programming in their facilities.
-These organizations receive support with funding, hiring, staff training, and more to provide students with a high-quality ISLL program.
+These organizations receive funding, hiring instructional staff, instructional staff training, and more to provide students with a high-quality ISLL program.

 ISLL Community Site Application

 The application for Indy Summer Learning Lab community-based sites is now closed.
-If you have questions about the application, please reach out to our team at program@indysummerlearninglabs.com.
+For questions, please contact program@indysummerlearninglabs.com.

 ISLL Community Based Site Hiring Support